Magnetic flux quantum: Derivation

 Due to the Meissner effect, the magnetic induction B inside the superconductor is zero.
-More exactly, magnetic field H penetrates into a superconductor over a small distance called London's magnetic field penetration depth (denoted λ_{L} and usually ≈ 100 nm).
+More exactly, magnetic field H penetrates into a superconductor over a small distance called the London penetration depth (denoted λ_{L} and usually ≈ 100 nm).
 The screening currents also flow in this λ_{L}-layer near the surface, creating magnetization M inside the superconductor, which perfectly compensates the applied field H, thus resulting in B = 0 inside the superconductor.

 The magnetic flux frozen in a loop/hole (plus its λ_{L}-layer) will always be quantized.
 However, the value of the flux quantum is equal to Φ_{0} only when the path/trajectory around the hole described above can be chosen so that it lays in the superconducting region without screening currents, i.e. several λ_{L} away from the surface.
 There are geometries where this condition cannot be satisfied, e.g. a loop made of very thin (≤ λ_{L}) superconducting wire or the cylinder with the similar wall thickness.
 In the latter case, the flux has a quantum different from Φ_{0}.

 The flux quantization is a key idea behind a SQUID, which is one of the most sensitive magnetometers available.

 Flux quantization also plays an important role in the physics of type II superconductors.
 When such a superconductor (now without any holes) is placed in a magnetic field with the strength between the first critical field H_{c1} and the second critical field H_{c2}, the field partially penetrates into the superconductor in a form of Abrikosov vortices.
 The Abrikosov vortex consists of a normal core – a cylinder of the normal (non-superconducting) phase with a diameter on the order of the ξ, the superconducting coherence length.
 The normal core plays a role of a hole in the superconducting phase.
 The magnetic field lines pass along this normal core through the whole sample.
 The screening currents circulate in the λ_{L}-vicinity of the core and screen the rest of the superconductor from the magnetic field in the core.
 In total, each such Abrikosov vortex carries one quantum of magnetic flux Φ_{0}.

-A recent research work highlights that the concept of photon emerges directly from the Faraday law of induction of classical electromagnetism while assuming magnetic flux quantization.